 Level 4 ' In your first year students study the following compulsory modules:

 Introduction to Community Development & Youth Work I

 Race, Racism and Professional Practice

 Residential ' The residential at the beginning of the second term in the first year provides the opportunity for you get to know other students and staff, while participating in student'programmed activities.
 The module takes place at a residential centre and there is no extra cost.

-Level 5 ' In the second year students take two option modules and the following compulsory modules:
+Level 5 ' In the second year students take either Community Development in Context or Youth Work in Context and one option module along with the following compulsory modules: